chaytanc/ModelVale/README.md

      * Copy pasted text (NLP models)
      * Other: Sound?
 Video?
  * User can upload a new pretrained model
- * One animation of some view
+ * Animation of the health bar as it increases or decreases after testing **Technical Problem**
  * Sign out of the app

 **Optional Nice-to-have Stories**